quinngroup/parkinsons_multimodal/README.md

 Add optimizer and latent space size to checkpoints

+Pass phenotypic data to the linear layers after convolutions?

 All commands should be run from the root github directory.
 Run `python src/main.py --help` for more information about arguments.

 # Data Download